mortalis13/NetworkAdaptersInfo-VC/README.md

 - run `r.bat` to build and run the executable
 - or use the `cl` command line tool:

+      call "c:\Program Files (x86)\Microsoft Visual Studio 14.0\VC\vcvarsall.bat"
       cl ipconf.cpp Iphlpapi.lib ws2_32.lib

+If the same console window is used for multiple builds, the `vcvarsall.bat` can be called only once before the first build.